qwertpi/pihut-xmas-tree/README.md

 # pihut-xmas-tree
-This is the code that I run on my [pihut xmas tree](https://thepihut.com/products/3d-xmas-tree-for-raspberry-pi)
+This is the code that I run on my [pihut xmas tree](https://thepihut.com/products/3d-xmas-tree-for-raspberry-pi) tree.py changes each red LEDs brightness values randomly and star.py flashes the top "star" LED with it flashing faster as Christmas Day aproaches

-tree.py and star.py should both be running.
-Kudos to anyone who can use [threading](https://docs.python.org/3/library/threading.html) or anything to turn it into one program and then make a pull request
+tree.py and star.py should both be running for maximum effect.
 Feedback and pull requests are very welcome